codesaiyan/EmployeeBenefitsSearchApi/README.md

 # EmployeeBenefitsSearchApi
 This Spring Boot project exposes a search api for searching for employee benefit records based on plan name, sponsor name and sponsor state.
 AWS Elastic search is the search engine and I am connecting to it via the microservice I wrote.
 I have used AWS Elastic Beanstalk to host the application via WAR file deployment.
-The provided csv file with the data was first parsed to json and uploaded in bulk to Amazon ES.
+The provided csv file with the data was first parsed to json and uploaded in chunks to Amazon ES since the parsed data was extremely large.
 I referred to the documentation in https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-gsg-upload-data.html to achieve this.

 ## Example API Calls